 There are several errors that growers tend to make that interfere with bougainvillea flower formation, including:

 Overwatering.
 Being the hardy plants they are, bougainvillea don’t need much water.
-Like cactus, your bougainvillea is actually native to very arid conditions so water it only when the top two inches of the soil feel dry to the touch.
+Like cactus, your bougainvillea is actually native to very arid conditions so water it only when the top 2 inches (5 cm.) of the soil feels dry to the touch.
 More than that and you’ll encourage root rot and discourage blooms.

 Overfeeding.
 When you find your bougainvillea has lots of gorgeous green growth and no blooms, it’s probably because of an excessive amount of nitrogen fertilizer.
 Like other plants, too much nitrogen encourages bougainvillea to add lots of vegetative parts like leaves and stems at the expense of buds.
 If you want blooms and your plant looks healthy, focus your efforts on supplementing phosphate and potassium, adding nitrogen only when your plant’s leaves start to look slightly less green than usual.